IInternational Copyright Jonathan Zap, 2022

 I’m sitting exactly as I was before I was pulled away, arms wrapped around my knees, but I can still feel the impact of the backpack in my bones.

-The wind calms.
+The wind settles.
 Though the sky is still overcast, it’s no longer darkened by thunderclouds.
 The warmth of the humid air stops my shivering.

 I sense someone is with me, watching.
 I can’t see anything, but I feel their gaze emanating from a point in space about ten feet beyond my treehouse deck.
 I stare in that direction until an outline of light begins to form.
 From its center, a boy about my age comes into shape.

-He’s not quite solid in the way I am, and as his glowing form takes on definition, I discover something terrible has happened.
+He’s glowing and not quite solid in the way I am.
+As his body takes on definition, I discover something terrible has happened.
 His clothes are burnt, and much of his skin is charred.
 I try to hide my shock at the sight of his burns.
 The fire hasn’t touched his face, so I focus on his intelligent, brown eyes looking deeply into me.
 I’m struck by how calm and aware he seems, even though he’s in such a terrible state.

 I think of my volunteer work at the hospice.
-Everything I learned there prepared me for something like this.
-I’d been with old people as they detached from their bodies.
+I’d been with old people as they transitioned at the edge of death.
 Sometimes they communicated with me.
 Other times they’d just look back at their body and depart.

 But he’s my age.
 He needs to live.